Ugo5738/kgents/prd.md

-# Product Requirements Document: Agent-as-a-Service (AaaS) Platform
+# Product Requirements Document: Kgents (Agent-as-a-Service) Platform

 ## 1. Introduction

-This document outlines the requirements for building a state-of-the-art Agent-as-a-Service (AaaS) platform.
+This document outlines the requirements for building a state-of-the-art Kgents (Agent-as-a-Service) platform.
 The platform aims to empower users, from technical developers to non-technical business users, to quickly build, deploy, and manage intelligent AI agents.
 Leveraging modern AI frameworks, LLMs, and cloud-native architecture, the platform will offer a comprehensive ecosystem for agent creation, focusing on rapid development, scalability, and robust security.

 ## 2. Vision & Goals